MIP (Membrane Interface Probe)

 The MIP log shows the response of the MIP detectors with depth in the soil.
 The MIP data acquisition system makes this log by taking into account the travel time required for the membrane sweep gas to reach the MIP detectors at ground surface, thus converting the detector time data into MIP response with depth data.
 An example series of MIP logs from a contaminated site are shown in Figure 4.
-The logs in this series, or cross section, show the response of the XSD detector in the MIP system with depth.
-The contaminant at this site is a mixture of Tetrachloroethylene (PCE) and Trichloroethylene (TCE).
+The logs in this series, or cross section, show the response of the PID detector in the MIP system with depth.
+The contaminant at this site is a fuel hydrocarbon from a former gas station.
 This figure shows the main utility of MIP logs in that the position of the contaminant, which varies from location to location, is described by the MIP log.
 The concentration of the contaminant also varies across the site, which is described by the wide range of responses shown on the MIP logs.

-Figure 4: A series of MIP logs from a site contaminated with PCE and TCE.
-The logs shown above are MIP-XSD (halogen specific detector) logs.
+Figure 4: A series of MIP logs from a site contaminated with fuel hydrocarbons.
+The logs shown above are MIP-PID (photo ionization detector) logs in the shaded blue along with EC (dashed black line).
 These logs illustrate the use of MIP in defining the depth at which contaminants are encountered.
-The concentration represented in each of these logs is also vastly different.
-The first log has a scale of 10e5 microvolts response, the second 10e6, and the third 10e7.
-All three logs are from close proximity on the same site.
+The concentration represented in each of these logs is also vastly different with all logs being set to the scale 3x107.
+These logs were performed approximately 16m apart on the same site.

 Many other examples of MIP logs with various contaminant and lithologic settings can be found under the MIP: Literature/Presentation section of this website.